bvjebin/record-run/README.md

 Only click events are handled now.
 Key board events will be handle in the upcoming releases.

 Contributions are always welcome.
-Please let me know if you are willing to contribute.
+Contact me if you are willing to contribute.

+Thanks to [unique-selector](https://github.com/ericclemmons/unique-selector) for the wonderful piece of code which made my work easier.

 Contact me @ bvjebin@gmail.com